How to use the Open Graph share Facebook debugger

 <meta property="og:url" content="https://www.example.com/" />

-We will soon do a full article on the Twitter Card.
+[Editor’s note: Soon do a full article on the other social networks’ card]

 The Facebook Webmaster tool

-Facebook developer debug tools is not limited to the Facebook Open Graph debugger.
-Don’t miss the “Webmaster” tool to track the crawl of your site’s different pages shared on Facebook.
+Facebook developer debug tools is not limited to the Open Graph debugger.
+Don’t miss the “Webmaster” tool to track the crawl of your site’s different pages shared on the social network.

 Prerequisite

-Before you can use this tool, you will need to have the domain verified by Facebook through your Business Manager account.
+Before you can use it you need to have the domain verified by Facebook through your Business Manager account.

-As with Google’s search console, you will have several ways to check from modifying the DNS of your domain to uploading a file to the root of your site.
+As with Google’s search console, you have several ways to verify from modifying the DNS of your domain to uploading a file to the root of your site.

 All information about this procedure here: https://developers.facebook.com/docs/sharing/domain-verification/